sabaronnie/EECE490Hackathon/README.md

 ##Training on main:
 This component fuses the two models’ strengths to produce decision-ready outputs.
 It takes crop candidates and confidences from Model A, evaluates each candidate’s predicted yield via Model B under the same field conditions, and returns both a ranked hypothesis list and a single expected yield summary.

-### WeatherAPI: This FastAPI service provides the environmental conditions needed by the Crop Recommendation System for a user-selected location.
-It aggregates weather (temperature, humidity, precipitation) and soil pH from free public APIs and returns a compact JSON payload the models can consume.